Sanathrel/BurgerBuilder/README.md

 	https://burger-lmyxfeemxv.now.sh

+As you can see, the project is deployed with NOW and connected to FireBase, so all the orders you make could be found at the "Orders" page.

-Or check out the code structure in this repository.
+You may also check out the code structure in this repository.
 Happy Hacking :)